 Who Can Update?

-The iPhone 4S and later, iPad 2 and later, and iPod Touch (fifth generation) can run iOS 8.4.
+The iPhone 4S and later, iPad 2 and later, and iPod Touch (fifth generation) can run iOS 9.
 Unsure about the device model?
-Plug it into your computer, open iTunes, and the model as well as the currently installed version of iOS are listed under the Summary tab.
+Plug it into your computer, open iTunes, and the model as well as the currently installed version of iOS are listed under the Summary tab which has a phone icon in the top left.
 You'll also need to know the device's passcode in order to update. iTunes will prompt you to unlock the phone or tablet once it's connected.

 How to Back Up on iTunes